SNCFdevelopers/wcs/README.md

 This project is the web component implementation of the [SNCF design system](https://designmetier-bootstrap.sncf.fr/).
 It is built using [stencil](https://github.com/ionic-team/stencil).

-If you read this documentation on Github, only the development branch is updated at the moment.
+If you read this documentation on GitHub, only the development branch is updated at the moment.
 We use a GitLab project for WCS development and releases.

 ## Packages